scipy-lectures/scientific-python-lectures/intro/intro.rst

   * Not free.

-Other scripting languages: Scilab, Octave, Igor, R, IDL, etc.
+Other scripting languages: Scilab, Octave, R, IDL, etc.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :Pros:

   * Open-source, free, or at least cheaper than Matlab.

-  * Some features can be very advanced (statistics in R, figures in Igor, etc.)
+  * Some features can be very advanced (statistics in R, etc.)

 :Cons:

   * Fewer available algorithms than in Matlab, and the language
     is not more advanced.

   * Some software are dedicated to one domain.
-Ex: Gnuplot or xmgrace
+Ex: Gnuplot to draw
-    to draw curves.
-These programs are very powerful, but they are
+    curves.
+These programs are very powerful, but they are restricted to
-    restricted to a single type of usage, such as plotting.
+    a single type of usage, such as plotting.

 Python
 ~~~~~~